iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.4/report.md

 > Have to use it to rate it.
 Day 1<br> :date: __2021-03-25 14:55:31__

 > Designed for ios only.<br> :date: __2021-03-25 07:20:15__

-> Lacking in functionality to inform users...
-Doesn't link outside the app to get additional up-to-date information and directives from government agencies.<br> :date: __2021-03-25 05:47:54__

-> It never alerted me to anything.
-Bet it just says on us.<br> :date: __2021-03-24 22:14:08__

-> Uninstalling this app as it doesn't seem to actually be used by any NYC contact tracing group.
-When I tested positive for covid, neither of the two contact tracing officials brought it up or could give me a code to notify people I was in contact with.
-What was the point lol?<br> :date: __2021-03-22 20:41:51__

-> My wife's boyfriend told me that I should be using this app while I am out playing pokémon GO with my other frienx, or rioting and arsoning with my comrades.
-Because he doesn't want me bringing this filthy virus into his bedroom.
-The joke is on him, it's not his bedroom.
-Our place is owned by a coveting filthy landlord.
-I asked my frienx john, she/they agreed, i respect xie's truth.<br> :date: __2021-03-19 06:23:14__